mreimitz/qccl.qmsservice/README.md

 #### qccl.qmsapi.GetAllServers
+Command to get all available server instances for this cluster.
+> Parameter
-Command to get all available server instances for this cluster. p1 : "[server]:[port]"	servername and port of the current qccl.qmsservice
+1. p1 : "[server]:[port]"	servername and port of the current qccl.qmsservice
 ```
 call qccl.qmsapi.GetAllServers('$(vService)');
 if qccl.qmsapi.GetAllServers.Result.Error = 1 then